DigitalFuturesOCADU/Pong-Controller/Readme.md

 - The controller sends BLE signals to the central device to indicate button presses.

 ### Interaction:
-- Press the left button to move left.
+- Press the left button to move up.
-- Press the right button to move right.
+- Press the right button to move down.
 - The buzzer will sound when a button is pressed.

 ## Start Template Example